January 2012 Update title

 1. Alternate Web Site

-For the alternate web site, I chose to host it myself.
-It is now located at http://www.kiechle.com/alternate/.
+I chose to host the alternate web site myself.
+It is now located at https://www.kiechle.com/alternate/daniel/Welcome.html.
 The many links on this site that pointed to the alternate site were all updated, and hopefully none were missed.
-The most difficult page (with some 400 links that needed updating) was the one about the Blog itself, but there were many others.
+The most difficult page (with some 400 links that needed updating) was the one describing the blog, but there were many others.
 Hosting the alternate site in my own web space definitely keeps it safe and should be transparent to any visitor.
 Be aware, however, that any old bookmarks that you may have created will have to be changed.
 Here is a quick list of the main links:

 2. Galleries

-The galleries, which I have named "Third Eye Captures" are now located at ahttp://photos.kiechle.com (note that there is no "www" in this URL!).
-It is also possible to type "Third Eye Captures" into a Google search field and the galleries should come out on top, or at least near the top of the results.
+The galleries, which I have named "Third Eye Captures" are now located at https://photos.kiechle.com (note that there is no "www" in this URL!).
 By default, accessing the main URL produces a slide show of a subset of all photos (choose an option from the main menu to exit the slide show), but it is possible to navigate directly to individual sections:

 I have not moved every single gallery; some of them will thus disappear.
-If someone complains loud enough about a missing gallery, I'll recreate it (I obviously have all the photos).
+If someone complains loudly enough about a missing gallery, I'll recreate it (I obviously have all the photos).
 Navigating the galleries should not present any particular problem; indeed, it should be a great deal more convenient now.
+Please note that a few galleries are not available to the public; thank you for your understanding.
+If you feel you should have access, send me a quick email.

 3. Other changes

 Ten years ago, I was very much concerned with minimizing the size of these pages; this translated into just a few relatively small thumbnails per page and medium-sized, heavily compressed images.
 These days, dial-up is practically a thing of the past, and so the pages have been getting much larger.
-At the time of writing (January 2012), typical thumbnails are 390 x 260 pixels, images 1500 x 1000 pixels, and the quality setting (which determines the compression rate) a nine or even ten.
-The difference is especially telling when viewing some of our older pages.
+At the time of writing (January 2012), typical thumbnails are 390 x 260 pixels, images 1500 x 1000 pixels, and the quality setting (which determines the compression rate) an eight or nine.
+The difference is especially telling when viewing some of our older pages which have not been updated and won't be.

 Send feedback about this page to feedback@kiechle.com